rraymond67/Project-2/README.md

-# App Title: The Hall of Heroes
+# App Title: Hogwarts School of Witchcraft and Wizardry

 ### App Description: A react application where you can aply to the Hogwarts School of Witchcraft and Wizardry.
 You will be given a student application form to submit to the school.
 Once you fill out the information required on the form, you submit it for request approval.
 You might get accepted or rejected.